Life at Sea

 Tap water on board is safe to drink.
 There may be times during the expedition when you will be asked to conserve water in order to extend our fresh water supply.
 With everyone’s co-operation, no real hardship will be noticed.
 In line with this, if you would like to retain your towel for another day, simply hang it up.
 When you are ready for a clean towel, place it on the floor.
 This is a signal to your cabin attendant.

 Each morning, SOI staff will post the expedition plan for the day, time of excursions, lecture presentations, other activities and hours of meals.
 Please keep in mind that “Flexibility is the key” and each day our plan of events and their hours may be altered depending on weather, ice conditions or amazing wildlife encounters!

 Open Bridge Policy

-The bridge is normally open to you at all times, and the captain and crew are generally pleased to answer all questions regarding the operations of the ship.
+Participants may have the opportunity to visit the bridge during a scheduled tour.
+The captain and crew are generally pleased to answer all questions regarding operations of the ship.

 All sightings will be announced over the ship’s P.A. system, and entered in the official expedition logbook.
 Please let the bridge know of any sightings so that other students and staff can be informed.

 Since 2003, each SOI expedition has utilized the latest in carbon offsets.
 By participating in programs which support renewable energy and reforestation projects that reduce C02 in the atmosphere, Students on Ice has committed to carbon neutrality and sustainable travel.